 |Nickel Titanium Alloy Powder

-Quality Control: Each lot of NANOSHEL Nickel Titanium Alloy Powder was tested successfully.
+|Each Lot of Nickel Titanium Alloy Powder was tested successfully

 |Main Inspect Verifier

 Nickel Titanium Alloy Powder have a number of unique properties, or combinations of properties, that allow them to be used in a variety of specialized applications.
 For example, the high resistivity (resistance to flow of electricity) and heat resistance of nickel-chromium alloys lead to their use as electric resistance heating elements.
 A new high-performance and cost-effective nickel alloy specifically developed for automotive exhaust system flexible couplings.
 Potentially useful for exhaust gas recirculation tubes and other fabricated exhaust system components.